barroit/corekeeper-autofish/DESCRIPTION.md

 Normally, you just get close to the shore and cast the rod.
 After that, Autofish handles reeling and recasting for you.
 If you want to disable the fisher, the switch is located under the sort button in your player inventory.

-Alternatively, if you don’t need the switch button or don’t use the fishing mini-game at all, you can download <code>v0.1-fisher-only</code> (uploading it later).
+Alternatively, if you don’t need the switch button or don’t use the fishing mini-game at all, you can download <code>v0.1-fisher-only</code>.
 That version keeps runtime overhead to a minimum.

 ### Bug report